Cloudy Kitchen

 • Put a clip at the end of your bag to make sure that the marshmallow doesn't fall out the end.
 You could use a rubber band too - just use something because I've been there and it is very, very sticky.

 • I use a cookie scoop to portion my dough.
 It is especially helpful if you are making cookie sandwiches and need the cookies to all be the same size.
-I have a 2 tbsp cookie scoop that I use all the time - they are a great investment!
+I have a 2 tablespoon cookie scoop that I use all the time - they are a great investment!

 • Unless your oven is super fancy and can take having two trays of cookies in it at once, I prefer to do these one tray at a time.
 I do 8 per tray, and just scoop and roll the next batch once the ones in the oven are getting close to being done.